Believe it, or not, there’s a mini Hell’s Museum at Jalan Kayu.

 Bao Gong Temple occupies the least space in the complex, and so the staircase leading down to the museum is hard to miss.
 (It’s to the left of the main entrance)

 Mythology trivia: Heibai Wuchang, or the “Black and White Impermanence,” are the famous officers of Chinese hell responsible for escorting spirits to the underworld.
 Xiaoziye, on the other hand, is a character from The Twenty-four Filial Exemplars who was tasked with overseeing the underworld treasury after he performed penitence for not honouring his mother.

-In Singaporean Taoism, they are often collectively referred to as First, Second, and Third Master.
+In Singaporean Taoism, they are often referred to as First, Second, and Third Master, respectively.

-Beside the altar to Yanluo Wang is the chief attraction of the museum.
-Here, the terrifying Chinese Ten Courts of Hell are meticulously presented in a row, with each court presided over by the corresponding judge.
+Beside the altar to Yanluo Wang is the chief attraction of this hellish mini-museum.
+Here, the terrifying Chinese Ten Courts of Hell are meticulously presented in a row, with each court presided by a judge.